pivotal-cf/docs-pks/cli/index.hbs.md

 <hr>
 ## <a id='rotate-certificates'></a> tkgi rotate-certificates

 Rotate certificates.

 ```
 tkgi rotate-certificates CLUSTER-NAME [flags]
 ```
 Where `CLUSTER-NAME` is the name of your cluster.

 <p class="note warning"><strong>WARNING</strong>: Run <code>tkgi rotate-certificates</code> only on TKGI clusters that have been upgraded to the current TKGI version.
-For more information, see <a href="../understanding-upgrades.html#control-plane-upgrades-supported-tasks">Tasks Supported Following a TKGI Control Plane Upgrade</a> in <em>About Tanzu Kubernetes Grid Integrated Edition Upgrades</em>.
+For more information, see <a href="../understanding-upgrades.html#control-plane-upgrades-supported-tasks">Tasks Supported Following a TKGI Control Plane Upgrade</a> in <em>About {{  vars.product }} Upgrades</em>.
 </p>

 ### Synopsis

 Rotates the certificates for a specific cluster.
 Requires a target cluster name.

 ### Examples